 • Use the Location field to specify an absolute path to a directory that will contain the tablespace.
+Click the Parameters tab to continue.

 Use the Parameters tab to set parameters for the tablespace.
 Click the Add icon (+) to add a row to the table below.